tszheichoi/awesome-sensor-logger/README.md

 ```
 The values are contained in the `manufacturerData` field, but make no sense as they stand.

-#### example after postprocessing: the Ruuvi Tag's reported values
+#### Example After Post-processing Ruuvi Tag's Reported Values
 Decoding with https://sensorlogger.mah.priv.at/sensorlogger expands this into the values which actually make sense:

 ```
 {